Welcome to OEWN - Oklahoma Employment and Wage Network

 State component: On the lower right side of the screen, the user will see a chart that compares that area’s occupation to the top employing areas for that occupation and the top best paying areas for that occupation in the state.
 This will allow the user to see other areas at a glance.

 Occupational employment is the estimate of total wage and salary employment in an occupation.
-The OES survey defines employment as the number of workers who can be classified as full- or part-time employees, including workers on paid vacations or other types of paid leave; workers on unpaid short-term absences; salaried officers, executives, and staff members of incorporated firms; employees temporarily assigned to other units; and employees for whom the reporting unit is their permanent duty station, regardless of whether that unit prepares their paycheck.
-The survey does not include the self-employed, owners, and partners in unincorporated firms, household workers, or unpaid family workers.
+The OEWS survey defines employment as the number of workers who can be classified as full- or part-time employees, including workers on paid vacations or other types of paid leave; workers on unpaid short-term absences; salaried officers, executives, and staff members of incorporated firms; employees temporarily assigned to other units; and employees for whom the reporting unit is their permanent duty station, regardless of whether that unit prepares their paycheck.
+The survey does not include the self-employed, owners and partners in unincorporated firms, household workers, or unpaid family workers.

-Wages for the OES survey are straight-time, gross pay, exclusive of premium pay.
+Wages for the OEWS survey are straight-time, gross pay, exclusive of premium pay.
 Base rate; cost-of-living allowances; guaranteed pay; hazardous-duty pay; incentive pay, including commissions and production bonuses; and tips are included.
 Excluded are overtime pay, severance pay, shift differentials, nonproduction bonuses, employer cost for supplementary benefits, and tuition reimbursements.